gvwilson/sensibleadventures/misc/bear-02.md

 shade lighter than his fur, while his brown pants were just a shade darker.

 "Ahem.
-Um, Probably Noxious of Marandine, allow me to present my tutor, the Learned Mope."
+Um, Probably Noxious of Stale, allow me to present my tutor, the Learned Mope."

 "A pleasure to meet you, respected---the prince has spoken of you often,"  the troll said, smiling pleasantly.

-"Learned Mope is Dolly's son," Prince Lormay explained to Noxy.
+"Learned Mope is Dolly's son," Prince Thokmay explained to Noxy.
 "He's supposed to be teaching me law and history."

 "He's actually not a bad student," the troll told Noxy in a stage